pixlee/android-sdk/README.md

 ### Notice: please be aware of these terms in the document.
 - the word 'content' is used in the documentation. this means a photo or video.
-- PXLPhoto contains a content, which can be a photo or video.
+- The PXLPhoto class represents a piece of content, which can be a photo or video

 # Table of Content
 - [Get Started](#Get-Started)